Sabela Images Photography

-My family has an extensive collection of photographs of various events and milestones taken through the years.
-I love the smiles that slowly grow from little grins to heartwarming, beaming moments of remembered joy when people stop to look at the pictures on the wall.
-Therefore, I feel confident that those captured memories are priceless.
+His family has an extensive collection of photographs of various events and milestones taken through the years, some around 100 years ago.
+He loves seeing the smiles that slowly grow from little grins to heartwarming, beaming moments of remembered joy when people stop to look at the pictures on the wall, or in an album.
+Therefore, he feels confident that those captured memories are priceless.

-Linda Moody - Studio Assistant, Coach, Costumer ...
+Studio Assistant, Coach, Costumer ...

-I spent many years teaching Theatre Arts in Forsyth County North Carolina.
+Linda spent many years teaching Theatre Arts in Forsyth County North Carolina.
 This experience helps us in many aspects of the studio.
 For example, coaching to relax, revealing character through expression and attention, posing groups, set design, costuming, and styling.

 Call Duncan at 336-558-4547 to schedule a consultation and book a session • We capture memories of your special event

 • Photos are preserved as digital files, prints on the wall or an album • Someone sees them in 20, 30 or 50 years time and it brings a smile to their face or a tear to their eye.